 document.getElementById("output").innerHTML = escapeHtml(userInput);

-- Use URL encoding when building query strings, constructing URL path segments from dynamic data, or placing a URL into an href before HTML encoding it
+- URL encoding: when building query strings, constructing URL path segments from dynamic data, or placing a URL into an href attribute

-- Use HTML entity encoding when rendering any user-provided text into HTML, displaying code examples in a web page, or inserting dynamic content into HTML attributes
+- HTML entity encoding: when rendering any user-provided text into HTML, showing code examples on a page, or inserting dynamic content into HTML attributes

-- Use both when embedding a URL with dynamic parameters inside an HTML attribute — URL-encode the query values first, then HTML-encode the entire URL string
+- Both: when embedding a URL with dynamic parameters inside an HTML attribute — URL-encode the query values first, then HTML-encode the full URL string

 The Double-Encoding Pitfall